Privacy & Data Protection Policy

 Where I rely on your consent as the lawful basis for processing (for example, for certain communications or the processing of special category health data), you have the right to withdraw your consent at any time.
 Withdrawal of consent will not affect the lawfulness of processing carried out before withdrawal.

-Prior to commencing therapy, I will ask you to sign a Client Agreement and Privacy Notice Acknowledgement which confirms you have read and understood this policy.
+Prior to commencing therapy, I will ask you to sign a Therapy Contract & Terms of Service document and will ask you to confirm that you have read and understood this Privacy Policy.

 14. Changes to This Policy

 I review this privacy policy at least annually, or sooner if there are significant changes in the law or my practice.
-The current version will always be available from me on request and, where applicable, on my website.
+The current version will always be available from me on request and on my website.

-If I make material changes, I will notify active clients directly.
+If I make significant changes that affect how I handle your personal data, I will inform active clients directly.

 15. Professional Membership and Regulatory Body